-This product utilizes tin-lead solder, and lamp containing a small amount of mercury.
+This projector utilizes tin-lead solder, and a pressurized lamp containing a small amount of mercury.
 Disposal of these materials may be regulated due to environmental considerations.
-For disposal or recycling information, please contact your local authorities, the Electronics Industries Alliance: www.eiae.org, the lamp recycling organization www.lamprecycle.org, or Sharp at 1-800-BE-SHARP.
-U.S.A.
-ONLY
+For disposal or recycling information, please contact your local authorities or, if you are located in the United States of America, the Electronic Industries Alliance: www.eiae.org.